Interviews, People+Stories

 By Stan Gaivoronsky

-I lived in Moscow for three and a half years and then moved to Tbilisi.
-What was the reason?
-I don’t even know, it happened by chance (I never dreamed of getting here).
-I came here for a week with just a backpack, one pair of sneakers and a sleeping bag … My friends had bought a one-way ticket for me.
-I came to paint murals in the “bed and breakfast” that they opened, and I didn’t have money for a return ticket.
+I lived in Moscow for three and a half years, then moved to Tbilisi.
+Why?
+I don’t even know—it happened by chance.
+I never dreamed of coming here.
+I arrived for a week with just a backpack, a pair of sneakers, and a sleeping bag.
+My friends had bought me a one-way ticket.
+I came to paint murals in the “bed and breakfast” they opened, and I didn’t have money for a return ticket.

 Where do you live now?

-I live near Marjanishvili right by the Dry Bridge in such an old apartment that it’s absolutely not suitable for people.
-Many who have spent the night at my place say it’s impossible to live in it … but I really like it, such an artist’s den with unfinished walls.
-And it’s not far from the river, and I really love the river.
+I live near Marjanishvili, right by the Dry Bridge, in an old apartment that’s really not suitable for people.
+Many who’ve spent the night here say it’s impossible to live in—but I love it.
+It’s like an artist’s den, with unfinished walls.
+And it’s close to the river, which I really love.

 Name five of your favorite spots in Tbilisi.

-There are many old-fashioned shops on Tsinamdzgvrishvili street and there is this one, which is the coolest of all … The shopkeeper’s name is Rusudan.
-She constantly swears at you, even if you buy something.
-It doesn’t matter why (laughs), and in general, she is very strange.
-Somehow one day I met her, and she was hiding from someone.
-She went out through the back door and spied on the main entrance, and then she saw me and began to scream across the street “GAMARJOBA ROGOR HAAAR” I shouted to her “KARGAT AND WHAT ARE YOU DOING THERE” and she said “HIDING.”
-She’s weirdly cool.
+There are many old-fashioned shops on Tsinamdzgvrishvili Street, and one in particular is the coolest.
+The shopkeeper, Rusudan, constantly swears at you, even if you buy something.
+It doesn’t matter why (laughs).
+She’s very strange, but somehow really cool.
+One day, I met her while she was hiding from someone.
+She went out the back door and spied on the main entrance.
+Then she saw me and started screaming across the street, “GAMARJOBA ROGOR HAAAR.”
+I shouted back, “KARGAT AND WHAT ARE YOU DOING THERE?”
+She replied, “HIDING.”
+Weirdly awesome.

-There is no name or address … along Javakhishvili street opposite the square.
-I also really like one strange Georgian canteen with a simply incredible Soviet-Georgian bas-relief on the wall and also in the basement (just probably my love for basements takes its toll).
-“Mapshalia” on Agmashenebeli.
-Also, there is one small Gallery “LC QUEISSER”.
-But in reality, there is no such thing as a “favorite place” in Tbilisi.
-There is too much love everywhere, everywhere.
+Another welcoming place is a small bookstore near my house.
+They give you books and say, “You can pay later.”
+No name or address—just along Javakhishvili Street opposite the square.
+I also love a strange Georgian canteen with incredible Soviet-Georgian bas-reliefs on the walls and in the basement (probably my love for basements speaking).
+“Mapshalia” on Agmashenebeli, and a small gallery called “LC QUEISSER.”
+But honestly, there’s no such thing as a single favorite place in Tbilisi.
+There’s too much love everywhere.

 What do you do?

-I draw.
-There is not much to say … on the walls in various cool places, on paper, on canvas, on the sand, in sandboxes.
-I had my very first exhibition here in July.
-I also began to stick-poking tattoos.
-The other day I literally did two on a boy from a village in Georgia and something from the soul for a friend too, here in the village.
-Well, so I left for the village “Udobno” to do art and volunteer for the festival.
-Sometimes I also write stupid songs, nowhere to listen to them … like the bards of the past … only if you meet me and ask me to play them.
-Here.
-And probably, if you are interested … I work at Vagabond.
-This is the “bed and breakfast” in which I painted murals…
+I draw on walls in cool spots, on paper, canvas, sand, and even in sandboxes.
+My first exhibition was here in July.
+I’ve also started stick-poke tattoos.
+The other day, I did two on a boy from a village in Georgia and one from the heart for a friend.
+I went to the village “Udobno” to do art and volunteer for a festival.
+Sometimes I write songs—stupid ones, nowhere to listen to them, like the bards of the past.
+But if you meet me, I might play them for you.

-I think I’m there as a painter, gardener, sous-chef to a very cool chef, cat-feeder, dog attendant and generally a friend and assistant to all people who have come to Tbilisi from afar.
+I also work at Vagabond, the “bed and breakfast” where I painted murals.
+I’m there as a painter, gardener, sous-chef to a cool chef, cat-feeder, dog attendant, and generally a friend and assistant to everyone who comes from afar.

 Five things in Georgia that surprised you.

-I called my mother from the airport to tell her that I was flying to Tbilisi.
-“Oh, did you know that your Grandmother lived in Tbilisi?”
-This surprised me very much.
-I had absolutely no idea.
-My grandmother is Polish and, in general, she has a very interesting life story.
+When I called my mother from the airport to say I was flying to Tbilisi, she said, “Oh, did you know your grandmother lived in Tbilisi?”
+That surprised me—I had no idea.
+My grandmother is Polish and has a fascinating life story.

-Nothing surprises me in Georgia.
-I’d rather say that it delights me or seems to be partially natural.
+Honestly, nothing surprises me in Georgia.
+I’d say it delights me or seems naturally part of life.

 Say something in Georgian.

 “Raaaaaaa.”
-This is how one can describe my life in one Georgian word.
+That’s how I would describe my life in one Georgian word.